-IT WAS 20 YEARS AGO that Gordonton exploded on to the world stage with Fridgehenge.
+From the vault: It was 20 years ago that Gordonton exploded on to the world stage with Fridgehenge.

-The replica of Stonehenge made from 42 old fridges in a Gordonton paddock attracted international attention 20 years ago.
+The replica of Stonehenge made from 42 old fridges in our Gordonton paddock attracted international attention 20 years ago.
+Annette Taylor reports.

 Believe it or not!

 News of the surreal sculpture built to the same design as the ancient English landmark spread from Hamilton throughout the world.